 Lymphoma

-EBV now is generally acknowledged to be a cause of Hodgkin’s disease (HD).
-Some have also suggested a role for HHV-6 in HD.
-An etiologic role for HHV-6 is possible for the nodular sclerosis subtype of HD.
-Lacroix and colleagues found that HHV-6 more frequently in the nodular sclerosis form of HD: of 73 patients with nodular sclerosis, 39 (49%) had both HHV-6 and EBV DNA, 25 (34%) had only HHV-6 and 8 (11%) had only EBV.
-In contrast, of 10 cases of the mixed cellularity form of HC, 4 (40 %) had both viruses, 1 had HHV-6 only, 4 had EBV only, and 1 had neither (Lacroix 2007).
-HHV-6+/EBV- patients were younger than the EBV+/HHV-6- patients and 92% of the HHV-6+ lymph nodes contained variant B. (Lacroix 2007).
+Lacroix and colleagues found that HHV-6 is more frequently detected in the nodular sclerosis subset of HD: of 73 patients with nodular sclerosis, 39 (49%) were positive for both HHV-6 and EBV DNA, 25 (34%) had only HHV-6 and 8 (11%) had only EBV.
+However, of 10 cases of the mixed cellularity form of HD, 4 (40 %) had both viruses, 1 had HHV-6 only, 4 had EBV only, and 1 had neither (Lacroix 2007).
 Whether as-yet-uncharacterized proteins may be expressed in HD tissues remains to be explored.

 Luppi et al., (Luppi 1993), reported finding a higher frequency of HHV-6 DNA in a well characterized series of patients with angioimmunoblastic T cell lymphoma (AITL), a subtype of T-cell non-Hodgkin’s lymphoma, compared with other lymphoma subtypes and controls.
 These findings have been confirmed by Zhou et al., (Zhou 2007) showing a clear association between histological progression of AITL and the detectable copy number of both EBV and HHV-6 B in the AITL lesional tissue.
 While this increased viral load could reflect a role for HHV-6 in the pathogenesis and progression of AITL, it also could be the consequence of increasing dysfunction of the immune system during lymphoma progression.
 Immunohistochemical studies have so far failed to demonstrate HHV-6 antigens in the CD4 positive T cells (the likely proliferating elements) within AITL lesions.